surveyjs/survey-creator/docs/Creator-V2-Whats-New.md

 ## How to get Creator V2
 If you purchased a commercial license for the SurveyJS Creator or SurveyJS Pro within a year of the Creator V2 release, you can already start using Creator V2.
 If your subscription is over, you can continue to use the old version as long as you wish.
-To get our latest versions (including Creator V2), you will have to [renewal your subscription](https://surveyjs.io/Buy#surveyjs-updates).
+To get our latest versions (including Creator V2), you will have to [renew your subscription](https://surveyjs.io/Buy#surveyjs-updates).